themefisher/bigspring-light-astro/README.md

 <h1 align=center>Bigspring Light Astro</h1>
-<p align=center>Bigspring Light is a minimal multi-author free astro blog template.
-This highly customizable theme is ideal for creating any type of blog website, including food, recipes, beauty, lifestyle, photography, travel, health, fitness, and more.</p>
+<p align=center>Bigspring Light Astro is a modern, responsive business template built with Astro.
+It is an ideal theme for displaying your products or services, providing company details, and engaging with your audience.</p>
 <h2 align="center"> <a target="_blank" href="https://bigspring-light-astro.vercel.app/" rel="nofollow">Demo</a> | <a  target="_blank" href="https://pagespeed.web.dev/report?url=https%3A%2F%2Fbigspring-light-astro.vercel.app%2F&form_factor=desktop">Page Speed (100%)</a>
 </h2>